Transcript: The Founding Mothers of Mother’s Day

 Donna Miller: “She was really aggravated at people that turned that observation into a commercial outlet.
 So she had to say to Hallmark.
 She had a lot to say to the Salvation Army that started selling carnations.
 When she made carnations the symbol of Mother’s Day they sold for pennies.
 But the price soon went up to $1.50, $2.00 apiece because people found they could make money off of it.
 And her comments about Hallmark are just wonderful.
 She said, ‘How lazy can you be to buy somebody else’s sentiments for your mother?
 One day out of the year sit down and tell your mother what you really think of her.”
 And she was just furious.
 I like that kind of spunk She would have been a really interesting person to know.
 And I like telling the kids about her because the history of the church isn’t a history of ministers.
 It’s the people that make up the church.
 And I think they’re such a wonderful example of that.
 And besides making kids think about their mothers is always a good thing to do.”

-In May 1908, Anna Jarvis organized the first official Mother’s Day celebration at a Methodist church in Grafton, West Virginia.
+In May 1908, Anna Jarvis organized the first official Mother’s Day celebration at Andrews Methodist Episcopal Church in Grafton, West Virginia which is now the site of the International Mother's Day Shrine.
 There was also a Mother’s Day event at one of Wanamaker’s retail stores in Philadelphia on the same day.

 In 1914, President Woodrow Wilson signed a measure officially establishing the second Sunday in May as Mother’s Day in the USA.
 Others like Julia Ward Howe and Juliet Calhoun Blakely also advocated for a Mother’s Day type recognition in the U.S. in the late 19th century also.